-Research Interests: Quantum information theory, operator theory, linear algebra, and matrix analysis, with current focus on private quantum channels (quantum cryptography), positive operator valued measures (POVMs), quantum fidelity (probability of state transfer), majorization and trumping, and measures of quantum coherence.
+Research Interests: Quantum information theory, operator theory, linear algebra, and matrix analysis, with current focus on positive operator valued measures (POVMs), quantum state transfer in graphs, majorization and trumping, and measures of quantum coherence.

 Prospective Highly Qualified Personnel (HQP): At this time, Brandon University does not offer graduate studies in mathematics or a related discipline.
 However, my adjunct status at the University of Regina, the University of Manitoba, and the University of Guelph allows me to co-supervise M.Sc. and Ph.D. students as well as postdocs at any of the three institutions.
 I am actively involved with research at these institutions under the broad umbrella of matrix analysis and operator theory with applications to quantum information theory.
 If you are interested and have some background in these topics, please contact me for more information.
 If you are an undergraduate student looking for research opportunities, you may wish to consider an NSERC USRA, which allows you to gain experience in research in mathematics over the summer (see me for more details).